ZhiyuanLi218/Caskg/README.md

   --clear
 ```

-> `--clear` removes the target workspace before rebuilding it; omit the flag when that workspace must be preserved.
-Indexing sends skill text to the configured embedding and chat services.
+This indexes skill nodes, computes embeddings, induces directed candidate relations, and publishes an initial runtime graph. `--clear` removes the target workspace before rebuilding it; omit the flag when that workspace must be preserved.

-This indexes skill nodes, computes embeddings, induces directed candidate relations, and publishes an initial runtime graph.

-### Step 3: Calibrate and Publish Edges
+### Step 3: Calibrate and Publish Relations

 ```bash
 uv run python experiments/run_validation.py \